-- First aid kit: When boo-boos happen a small stash of plastic bandages, antiseptic towelettes and absorbent compresses will come in handy.
+- First aid kit: When accidents happen, a small stash of plastic bandages, antiseptic towelettes, and absorbent compresses will come in handy.

 - Toolkit: Pack what you'll need to open boxes and assemble furniture like screwdrivers, pliers, hex keys, and scissors.
 You might want to organize and label the screws and nails used to dismantle furniture and put them into this kit so you have everything ready to quickly rebuild.

 - Munchie kit: Pack snacks, bottled water, and a few pantry items for the next morning like coffee and your coffee machine.

 - Cleaning kit: A few goods to have include garbage bags, paper towels, and multipurpose spray cleaner.